urban48/bisbus/README.md

 bisbus
 ======

-Android widget that shows you in real time the amount of money left on Tenbis or Cbus
+Android widget that shows you in real time the amount of money left on 10bis or Cbus